Beloved-vince/recipe_sharing_platform/README.md

  To prevent API abuse this API is rate-limited.
 As only authenticated user can perform operation on the endpoint, user can oly make
  10 request per minute

+## Endpoint Parameters and Error Handling
+The recipe sharing API endpoint parameters to be passed in the request URL and header

+) For Authentication

+- POST /account/sign-up
+    - Returns a token for sign-up user

+- GET /recipes
+    - Returns a list of all recipes

+- POST /recipes
+    - Create a new recipe and add it to the existing recipes and return list of all recipes